DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-degree-entry-requirements.md

 {{ appScreenshots({
   hideContents: true,
   items: [{
-      text: "Do you require a minimum degree classificaiton?",
+    id: "degree-minimum-classification",
-      img: { src: "degree-minimum-classification.png" }
+    text: "Do you require a minimum degree classificaiton?"
   }]
 }) }}

 For non-Primary training courses, providers are told that candidates will be given generic guidance that their degree subject should match the subject they want to teach.